papivot/pace-docs/PKS Logging using syslog.md

 > `kubectl apply -f sink.yaml`

-This should create the required ClusterSink resource.
+This should create the required Sink resource for the namespace kube-system.

+Navigate to your Syslog dashboard and look for relevant logs in your Syslog dashboard.

 ## Individual K8S clusters